Start9Labs/documentation/site/source/user-manual/service-guides/lightning/lightning.rst

    .. figure:: /_static/images/lightning/bitcoin-synced.png
     :width: 60%

 #.
 Install a lightning node.
-There are two options we offer on the `Start9 marketplace <marketplace.start9.com>`_ - LND and Core-Lightning.
-In this guide we're going to use Core-Lightning (CLN).
+There are two options we offer on the `Start9 marketplace <https://marketplace.start9.com>`_ - LND and Core Lightning.
+In this guide we're going to use Core Lightning (CLN).
 Though you can use LND and the process will be almost exactly the same.

    .. figure:: /_static/images/lightning/two-impls-marketplace.png
     :width: 60%